SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/discord-triggers.md

     **Settings:**
     - **Action**: Select Open Connection to start listening to events.
-    - **Voice Channel ID**: Leave empty.
-Applies only when Action is 'Join Voice Channel'.
+    - Leave the other boxes as they are.

     Use **Close Connection** button to close the connection to Discord, which means your bot will go offline.
 If your bot is currently connected to a voice chat (Pro version), it will also leave it.

     <a name="pro-version-joinleave-voice-channel-buttons"></a>
     #### (Pro Version) Join/Leave Voice Channel Buttons

-    <div class="alert alert-warning mt-2" role="alert">The bot CANNOT listen to your conversations, as that requires completely different connection.
-The bot can only tell who's joined the channel and is speaking.</div>
+    <div class="alert alert-warning mt-2" role="alert">The bot CANNOT listen to your conversations, as that would need a totally different connection.
+The bot can only identify who's joined the channel and is currently speaking.</div>

     If you want your bot to monitor and react to certain events in a Discord voice channel, such as when a user connects or disconnects, or when a user starts or stops speaking, the bot must first join the voice channel where these events are taking place.